 External security is an important part of a biosecurity plan due to the open nature of most feedyards.
 Fencing around pens or the perimeter of the facility is the most effective security measure against the most significant threats to the facility.
-Wild animals, such as deer and feral pigs, can transmit diseases to both cattle and humans See Chapter 13: Feral Animals and Wildlife Management.
+Wild animals, such as deer and feral pigs, can transmit diseases to both cattle and humans.
 If a disease of concern is present in wildlife in the area, then consider adding fencing to prevent wildlife from interacting with animals.
 For example, to prevent deer from getting into pens, fences should be at least 8 feet high.
-Bury fencing 10 inches deep to prevent feral pigs and other animals from digging under them.
+Bury fencing 10 inches deep or place electric fencing 12" above the ground to prevent feral pigs and other animals from digging under them.
 While fences are expensive to install, they are inexpensive to maintain and could prevent larger future loss.

 Activists, terrorists and disgruntled employees could intentionally introduce diseases to a feedyard.
-Surveillance systems, fencing, security guards, lighting and signage will discourage unauthorized persons from accessing the facility.
-A surveillance system, night watchman, and/or patrols ensure the facility remains secure after business hours.
+Fencing, locked gates, lighting, surveillance systems, security guards, and signage will discourage unauthorized persons from accessing the facility.
+A surveillance system, night watchman, and/or patrols help ensure the facility remains secure after business hours.
 Well-placed signs clearly communicate property boundaries, the presence of alarm systems and security patrols.
 Post signage along the perimeter of the facility and prominently display at entrances, parking lots, and on buildings and gates.
 A well-lit facility and perimeter discourages trespassing.
 Install motion detection lights in areas where people could attempt to access the facility after hours, such as site entrances, external gates and parking lots.